 All Access 7 Upgrade: Same as All Access 7 but with additional Cub Cash (declining balance dollars).

-Voluntary Meal Plan I: For commuter students and Southeastern Oaks residents.
+Pack 48: For commuter students and Southeastern Oaks residents.
 It provides 48 all-you-care-to-eat meals per semester in the Mane Dish and Cub Cash (declining balance dollars).

-Voluntary Meal Plan II: For commuter students and Southeastern Oaks residents.
+Pack 18: For commuter students and Southeastern Oaks residents.
 It provides 18 all-you-care-to-eat meals per semester in the Mane Dish and Cub Cash (declining balance dollars).

 Organizational Plan 1: This meal plan is available only to students living in Organizational Housing.
 Organizational Plan 1 is 100 percent Cub Cash and can be used at any campus dining facility, including the four (4) on-campus convenience stores.